 - 2 tablespoons high quality red wine vinegar

 - 2 hard boiled eggs: whites sliced yolks reserved for grating

 - 2 ounces high quality slab bacon diced ½ inch

 - Kosher salt and fresh ground black pepper to taste

-- Heat the bacon and the butter in a cast iron skillet or saute pan and render slowly until lightly browned.
+- Heat the bacon and the olive oil in a cast iron skillet or saute pan and render slowly until lightly browned.